AaradhyaSaxena/ISLR/README.md

 Chapter 9 - Support Vector Machines</A><BR>
 Chapter 10 - Unsupervised Learning</A><P>

-Since Python is my language of choice for data analysis, I decided to try and do some of the calculations and plots in Jupyter Notebooks using:

- - pandas
- - numpy
- - scipy
- - scikit-learn
- - python-glmnet
- - statsmodels
- - patsy
- - matplotlib
- - seaborn

 It was a good way to learn more about Machine Learning in Python by creating these notebooks.
 I created some of the figures/tables of the chapters and worked through some LAB sections.
 At certain points I realize that it may look like I tried too hard to make the output identical to the tables and R-plots in the book.
 But I did this to explore some details of the libraries mentioned above (mostly matplotlib and seaborn).
 Suggestions for improvement and help with unsolved issues are welcome!

 #### References: